TheLastProject/SimpleGeoIPForwardAuth/README.md

 NL;US:NV,VT,NY
 ```

+Sometimes, the MaxMind GeoIP database may not have area info.
+You can whitelist an unknown area using `UNK` as area.

 #### ips
 IPs is a comma-separated list of IPs or networks allowed.
 For example, to allow both 127.0.0.1 and 192.168.0.0/16 simply use:
 ```